 • BIKE WITH LOCK, LIGHTS & AUSTIN BIKE MAP

-We have a washing machine and dryer that you're welcome to use.
+We have a washing machine that you're welcome to use.
+Note: The dryer isn't working currently, so we hang our clothes on the line outside to dry.

-There are a few great food trailers and restaurants near our house.
-But in case you feel like relaxing at home in the morning, you're welcome to help yourself to coffee, tea, and whatever breakfast materials we have at the moment (fruit, bread, jams, granola, etc.)
+You're welcome to help yourself to coffee, tea, and whatever breakfast materials we happen to have at the moment (fruit, bread, jams, granola, etc.)

-We love cooking and have lots of pots, pans, utensils, and spices for those who want to cook meals too.
+We have lots of pots, pans, utensils, and spices for those who want to cook meals at the house.
+We also love cooking and if you stay with us long enough, you'll likely be invited to share a meal with us.

 • LIVING ROOM/PORCH AREA